-Java to C++ Converter produces great C++ code, saving you hours of painstaking work and valuable time.
+Java to C++ Converter produces a high-quality Java to C++ conversion, saving you hours of painstaking work and valuable time.

 Java to C++ Collections Conversion:

 Java to C++ Arrays to Vectors:

 *Scroll right to see Java to C++ Converter screenshots

 Q: Are entire folders converted?

 You can select Java folders to convert.
 All ".java" files within that folder will be converted and output as either traditional .h/.cpp files or C++20 modules to the directory you specify.
 However, Java to C++ Converter does not construct the new C++ project file.
 This is due to the lack of similarity between Java project types and formats and C++ project types and formats.

 Q: Are the original Java files altered in any way?